 Check the separation between the positive and negative droplets.
 Ensure that the fluorescence in all droplets in the NTC wells are near baseline.

 Click on the button labeled ‘Events.’
-To the right of the presented histogram click the box named ‘Total’ to display the total number of accepted droplets per well.
+To the right of the presented histogram click the box named ‘Total’ and the box named “single” at the bottom to display the total number of accepted droplets per well.
 Exclude any wells containing <10,000 droplets7 by holding the Ctrl key and clicking on the well(s) to be excluded.

 Click on the button denoted as ‘1D Amplitude’ to set the fluorescent threshold at approximately one standard deviation (500-700 fluorescence units) above the negative droplets in NTC wells for both targets.
 At the very left of the screen under the ‘Auto Analyze’ showing two threshold buttons, choose the icon to the right that has a solid pink horizontal line running through it.